-DVB Members will demonstrate innovative products and services based on the latest generation of internet-centric DVB solutions, from DVB-I and DVB-DASH to ABR multicast, Native IP, 5G, Targeted Advertising and more.
+During this online event, DVB Members demonstrated innovative products and services based on the latest generation of internet-centric DVB solutions, from DVB-I and DVB-DASH to ABR multicast, Native IP, 5G, Targeted Advertising and more.

-Click below to find details of what each of our exhibitors will demonstrate during the live stream.
+Click below to find details of what each of our exhibitors demonstrated during the live stream.

 DVB-I: getting the most out of every device

 Different devices and delivery methods have different features, benefits and constraints.
 A single DVB-I deployment can adapt to offer the best experience possible on each device.
 This demo from TPV Technology will show how the same service offering can be deployed to TVs and mobile devices, each with different capabilities, combining broadcast and broadband delivery.

 - DVB-I service list installation adapted to each device’s capabilities using three different types of DVB-I client: native, HbbTV, and HTML5 web application;

 - use of service instance priorities to enable hybrid (broadcast + broadband) delivery to each device with the best supported quality;

 - delivery using next generation audio/video codecs where supported;